The George Raft Story: Casting

+Lawsuits

+In June 1961, Dean Jennings claimed that he had not received anything under his agreement with Raft from the sale of the articles in the Saturday Evening Post and announced his intention to bring legal action.
+The case settled out of court in 1963.

+Relatives of Al Capone had sued Allied Artists for invasion of privacy over the film Al Capone and threatened to do the same for The George Raft Story, since Capone appearas as a character.
+This made some exhibitors nervous they might be sued if they showed The George Raft Story so Allied Artists indemnified theatre owners against any legal action.
+Ultimately the relatives of Capone lost their case over the film Al Capone.

 Release

 The film was known in the UK as Spin of a Coin.

 Reception

 In a contemporary review for The New York Times, critic Howard Thompson wrote: "'Nice guy, George Raft, according to 'The George Raft Story.'
 Misunderstood, too, claims this blithely glossy little biographical drama ...
 The criminal associations of Mr. Raft, before his tough, patent-leather personality made him famous in films, are known facts.
 Not long ago, the actor himself, who may be as nice a guy as they come, candidly filled in a brass-tacks account to a national magazine.
 So much for the record—his own."

 Los Angeles Times critic John L. Scott called The George Raft Story "a vigorous but curious film play" and wrote: "It is rather strange that Crane Wilbur's screen play places more emphasis on its central figure's friendships for gangland figures than with his lengthy career as an entertainer.
 This tends to give observers a one-sided view of the star's life.
 What the man really feels inside never comes out—a seemingly never-ending fault of biographical film tales."